 Stores can be an important revenue stream.
 But that’s not all.
-A high street presence can be great for raising awareness of a cause and an organization — for many charities they’re the most visible aspect of their work.
-Reusing goods instead of sending them to landfill or recycling them means less waste (charity shops sold about 330,000 tonnes of used textiles last year, according to the CRA).
+A high street presence can be great for raising awareness of a cause and an organization—for many charities they are the most visible aspect of their work.
+Reusing goods instead of sending them to landfill or recycling them means less waste.
 And for consumers, such shops are a great source of low-cost, quality products (the average transaction price in a charity store is less than £4).

 But charity retail is also complex, involving many legal and practical considerations.
 Organizations shouldn’t assume it’s easy to get right, Jayne Cartwright, founder of the Charity Retail Consultancy told The Guardian.
 "Do lots of research so you are confident that your idea for a shop will work," she advises.
 "Plan everything carefully: location, volunteers, products, and identify what will make your charity shop stand out from the rest."

 Before you start

 It’s essential to check if your charity is allowed to trade, and if you are, how this will affect your tax status.

 You also need to have (or bring in) the entrepreneurial skills to make the business a success.
 And you’ll need to deal with the challenges any small business faces—such as security or health and safety, as well as the issues specific to a charity shop, such as ensuring a regular supply of stock and available volunteers.